 - They must meet the GPA requirement of a Cumulative GPA of 4.5 or above, at the time they submit their application.

 if you meet the eligibility requirements for this course you will be provided with further information and a meeting will be organised to discuss internship options that may suit you.
-Meetings will start in the week commencing Monday 13 May and be held over the following month.
+Meetings will start in the week commencing Monday 7 October and be held over the following six weeks.

 Students are advised that a current copy of their CV will be required as part of the internship placement process so should ensure they have a current copy of their CV available by the time of their individual meeting.

 Enrolment into BUS331

 Please note that a student’s enrolment into the BUS331 course will not take place until after a suitable placement has been confirmed and the Course Coordinator has signed off approving what is planned as the duties during the internship placement.
 Prior to that occurring, students who are hoping to be able to undertake BUS331 should enrol in a course that would be their chosen “back-up” course should a suitable internship placement not be confirmed.

 Following confirmation of eligibility to do BUS331 each student will have a consultation with a USC staff member who will discuss the current business placement opportunities listed with USC and whether any of these are of interest or if the student wishes to pursue other organisations that are of particular interest to them.

 Examples of the type of opportunities generally available

 |Event Management||An opportunity for an individual to help deliver a major two day event.|

 |Financial Planning||Opportunity to work across various aspects of the financial planning process in a medium sized firm.|